Diegoacosta127/Handicapp/README.md

 $$New Handicap = Initial Handicap + Handicap Variation$$

 ### Author
-Developed entirely by Diego Acosta.
+Developed entirely by Diego Acosta ([@diegoacosta127](https://github.com/Diegoacosta127)).
 If you have any questions, suggestions, contributions, or whatever, please feel free to contact me at my [website](https://diegoacosta127.pages.dev/).

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.